Areas of Expertise

 Environmental and Energy Economics, Empirical Industrial Organization, Applied Microeconomics

-Professor Lišs research areas include environmental and energy economics, empirical industrial organization, and applied microeconomics.
-His research interests include empirical analysis of consumer behavior, estimation of strategic interactions among economic agents, evaluation of policy interventions, and structural modeling and estimation in microeconomics.
-His previous work has examined, among other things, automobile purchase and usage decisions, household electricity demand, and policy instruments in passenger transportation and electricity sectors.
-Prior to joining Cornell, Professor Li was a research fellow at Resources for the Future from 2009-2011 and an assistant professor of economics at SUNY -Stony Brook from 2007 to 2009.
+Professor Li is an applied microeconomist with primary interests in environmental and energy economics and empirical industrial organization.
+His research focuses on: (1) understanding consumer and firm behavior in the transportation and electricity sectors, and (2) the impacts of environmental and energy policies and efficient policy design.
+He is interested in quantifying welfare consequences of important environmental and energy policies by developing and utilizing methodologies that allow for rich counterfactual and welfare analysis.
+His previous research has examined, among other things, automobile purchase and usage decisions, household electricity demand, and policy instruments in passenger transportation and electricity sectors, both domestically and internationally (primarily in China).
+Prior to joining Cornell, Professor Li was a research fellow at Resources for the Future from 2009-2011 and an assistant professor of economics at SUNY-Stony Brook from 2007 to 2009.

 Ph.D., Duke University, 2007

 Shanjun Li, Christopher Timmins, and Roger H. von Haefen.
 2009.
 How Do Gasoline Prices Affect Fleet Fuel Economy?
 American Economic Journal: Economic Policy, 1(2): 113-137.

 Arie Beresteanu and Shanjun Li.
 2011.
 Gasoline Prices, Government Support, and the Demand for Hybrid Vehicles.
 International Economic Review, 52(1): 161-182.

 Shanjun Li.
 2012.
 Traffic Safety and Vehicle Choice: Quantifying the Arms Race on American Roads.
 Journal of Applied Econometrics.
 27(1): 34-62.